pattontim/supermemo.js/README.md

 OR

-[RECOMMENDED!!!
-Press Archive button in the Archive Pane.
-You can also archive other videos if you enter their ID there.
+[RECOMMENDED!!!]
+Open the Archive Pane and click the button for the qulity you want.

+Videos are stored in <SUPERMEMO_JS_FOLDER>/dist/archive.
+You can delete folders by ID at any time.

 ## Help